tlextrait/RoadTripCalculator/README.md

 This little tool also fetches the national average price prices.

 # Demo
-See this live here: [tlextrait.com/projects/roadtrip](http://tlextrait.com/projects/roadtrip)
+See it live here: [tlextrait.com/projects/roadtrip](http://tlextrait.com/projects/roadtrip)